"Appetites and Urges" EDCAS Program 2014-2015

 Presenter: Sheldon Itzkowitz Ph.D.

 In practice, clinicians can miss the subtle state changes that accompany dissociation.
-Patients at the extreme end of the continuum of dissociative disorders can help us understand pathological dissociation as a means of maintaining rigid boundaries around self-states for the purpose of emotional survival.
-Traumatic dissociation results when the normal process of dissociation becomes rigidified.
-The child's mind becomes structured in such a way that the developing sense of "me-ness"or "I", that leads us all to feel as if our minds are singular, unitary, and bounded, is derailed.
-Depending on the level and intensity of trauma and dissociation, the result can be the emergence of multiple centers of discontinuous and disconnected experience or self-states.
+Patients at the extreme end of the continuum of dissociative disorders can help us understand pathological dissociation as a means of maintaining rigid boundaries around self‐states for the purpose of emotional survival.
+Traumatic dissociation results when the normal process of dissociation becomes rigidified and the childʹs mind becomes structuralized in such a way that the developing sense of ʺme‐nessʺor ʺIʺ that leads us all to feel as if our minds are singular, unitary, and bounded, is derailed.
+The result is, depending on the level and intensity of trauma and dissociation, the emergence of multiple centers of experience or self‐states.

 ENSLAVED BY DESIRE: RELATIONSHIP ADDICTION